ozkary/ozkary.github.io/dep-book/chapters/07-data-engineering-process-fundamentals-discovery-exercise.md

 ### Data Analysis Criteria

 The data can be grouped into stations, date and time of the day.
-This data is audited in blocks of fours hours apart.
+This data is audited in blocks of four hours apart.
 This means that there are intervals of 8am to 12pm as an example.
 We analyze the data into those time block intervals to help us identify the best times both in the morning and afternoon for each station location.
 This should allow businesses to target a particular geo-fence that is close to their business.

  In the discovery process, we take a look at the data that is available for our analysis.
 We are using the MTA turnstiles information which is available at this location: